j0sephsasson/j0sephsasson/README.md

 ### 🔭 I’m currently working as a Machine Learning Consultant at an intelligent automation firm.
 ### 🌱 I'm full-stack + ML.
-Proficient in Python, JavaScript, HTML, CSS, Solidity, SQL.
+Proficient in Python, JavaScript, Solidity, SQL.
 ### 💬 Ask me about quantitative analytics, algo-trading, sports, artificial intelligence, crypto, travelling... !
 ### 📫 How to reach me: sassonjoe66@gmail.com
 ### ⚡ Fun fact: I'm from the Midwest!
 Love Anime/Music/Films :)